 Expanding the plastics life cycle

-Plastics make modern life possible–and they’re too valuable to waste.
+Plastics make modern life possible.

 Navigate to:

+It’s a mistake to let biases against fossil fuels overshadow the absolute necessity for many plastic products.
 Plastic products help defend against disease, preserve food, and are used in medical equipment that saves lives.

 As described in our Global Outlook, prosperity and population are expected to grow around the world between now and 2050.
 Plastics will be instrumental in supporting many of the United Nations Sustainable Development Goals, including good health, food preservation, and clean drinking water.

 As living standards increase, plastics allow society to do more with less material and often with a smaller environmental footprint than alternatives.
-A recent U.S.-based study found that polyethylene (PE) packaging—the most widely used plastic packaging—can reduce lifecycle greenhouse gas emissions by up to 70% compared to alternative materials like glass, paper, and aluminum.1

 In transportation, plastics enable lighter vehicles, driving a 6% to 8% fuel efficiency gain for every 10% reduction in weight.2 The electric vehicle industry also relies on plastics to produce lightweight cars to extend battery range.